htcooper/htcooper.github.io/site/resume.md

     **Claremont Graduate University**
     **Master of Fine Arts**
-    * Nominated by department for Joan Mitchell Foundation MFA Grant Program Award.
+    * One of two students nominated by the department for the national Joan Mitchell Foundation MFA Grant Program Award.

     **Princeton University**
     **Bachelor of Arts**